 7 “Even so, Lord God Almighty, true and righteous are Your judgments.”
 (Revelation 16:7)

-4. Is there not more security to be found in boldly approaching His throne of grace, than in continuing to violently storm the gates of our republic?
-Even if we want to justify our hostility against our nation (our neighbors, the democrats, the FBI, the deep-state, our fellow brothers and sisters in Christ, and everyone else who objects to the words and behavior of our former President) how do we reconcile doing this while not first and primarily humbling ourselves and our own sins and infidelities before the God of all righteousness?
+4. Is there not great security to be found in boldly approaching His throne of grace?
+Even if we want to justify our hostility against our nation how do we reconcile doing this while not first and primarily humbling ourselves and our own sins and infidelities before the God of all righteousness?

 This is how I am praying for us as a people: I’m praying for Humility, contrition, and repentance in the fear of the Lord.
 Humility, contrition, and repentance in the fear of the Lord is the essential way forward in this hour.